|

 marketable product generally available to, and usable by, anyone who might want to

+purchase it.
 In this case, the DMS software is merely a component ofand only

 available with the acquisition ofsomething else.
 It is not a product that one would